bassamanator/Sovol-SV06-firmware/README.md

    1. `G28`
    2. `G90`
    3. `G1 X{insert_X_position_max_here} F3000`
+      - Example `G1 X223 F3000`
    4. `G1 Y{insert_Y_position_max_here} F3000`
+      - Example `G1 Y223 F3000`
-2. _This step is optional_.
-Do a mechanical gantry calibration; `G34`.
+2. _This step is optional_: do this step if the official firmware for your printer has this as an option.
+Mechanical gantry calibration; `G34`.
 After the controlled collision against the beam at the top, there will be a 10 second pause for you to verify that both sides of the gantry are pressed up against the `stoppers` at the top. ~~You will hear a succession of beeps.~~
    1. Figure out your `Z` `position_max` by baby stepping your way up to the beam, and adjust `position_max`, if necessary.
 3. PID tune the bed.
 Ideally, all PID tuning should occur at the temperatures that you print most at.
    1. `PID_TEST_BED TEMP=70`